Office for Learning and Teaching Grants and Fellowships

 - Note the closing dates.

 Attend one of the ITL workshops for grant applicants.
 Previous successful applicants have found attending the workshop helpful in planning their application.
-Workshops will be held in Semester 1, 2014 – dates to be announced.
+Please see workshop dates and time below.

-Contact your Dean as soon as possible to advise of your intention to submit a proposal.
-An email or letter indicating that your faculty support your application, including commitments of time and other resources, is required when applying for the University letter of support.
-This indication of support must be submitted with the application on or before the internal closing date.
+Contact your Head of School as soon as possible to advise of your intention to submit an application.
+An email or letter, from your Head of School or equivalent, indicating that your faculty support your application, including commitments of time and other resources, is required when applying for the University letter of support.
+This indication of support must be uploaded with the other documentation for you application on or before the internal closing date.

 In preparing your application you are strongly encouraged to seek feedback from faculty colleagues and previously successful applicants for OTL grants or other successful grant applicants.
 For a list of recent successful grant holders from the University of Sydney see the Resources section on this page.